LaoArchAngel/fsw-wiki/questions_data_structures.markdown

 ##### Q: How does that affect performance?
 ##### A:
-Using a tree changes the performance to log(10) assuming all phone numbers are 10 digits long, which would still be constant time.
+Using a tree changes the performance to 10 steps assuming all phone numbers are 10 digits long, which would still be constant time with respect to the number of phone numbers indexed in the tree.

 #### Q: How do hashtables work?
 #### A: